nudataviz/project-fall25-lifeflight/lifeflight-dashboard/src/index.md

 </div>

-# Expected Completion Rate and Non-Response Reasons by Base
+# <span style="white-space: nowrap;">Expected Completion Rate and Non-Response Reasons by Base</span>

-This section evaluates base dispatch performance based on whether the most appropriate base executed each task, comparing expected vs. actual execution.
-The field "appropriateAsset" (Who should have gone if available) indicates the base initially assigned and expected to execute the task; the field "respondingAssets" records the base that actually executed the task.
+<div style="max-width: 100%; word-wrap: break-word; overflow-wrap: break-word;">This section evaluates base dispatch performance based on whether the most appropriate base executed each task, comparing expected vs. actual execution.
+The field "appropriateAsset" (Who should have gone if available) indicates the base initially assigned and expected to execute the task; the field "respondingAssets" records the base that actually executed the task.</div>

-The chart "Expected Completion Rate by Base (2024.08)" shows the proportion of expected tasks actually completed by the expected base in 2024.08, measuring each base's ability to execute tasks as planned.
-It also shows the proportion of non-response reasons for LF1-LF4, analyzing factors such as resource occupancy, maintenance, and distance limitations that affect bases' ability to execute tasks as expected.
+<div style="max-width: 100%; word-wrap: break-word; overflow-wrap: break-word;">The chart "Expected Completion Rate by Base (2024.08)" shows the proportion of expected tasks actually completed by the expected base in 2024.08, measuring each base's ability to execute tasks as planned.
+It also shows the proportion of non-response reasons for LF1-LF4, analyzing factors such as resource occupancy, maintenance, and distance limitations that affect bases' ability to execute tasks as expected.</div>

 ```js
 import {noResponseReasonPlot} from './components/dashboard-kpi/noResponseReasonPlot.js'
 ```